VisionXLab/mllm-mmrotate/README.md

 # lmmrotate 🎮

-We are still working in progress~
+We are still working in progress~ Hence, the codebase may be updated frequently

 [ArXiv]() | [ResearchGate (Full Text Available)]() | [Huggingface]()